History of personal computers: Market size

 In 2001, 125 million personal computers were shipped in comparison to 48,000 in 1977.
-More than 500 million PCs were in use in 2002 and one billion personal computers had been sold worldwide since mid-1970s till this time.
+More than 500 million PCs were in use in 2002 and one billion personal computers had been sold worldwide since the mid-1970s till this time.
 Of the latter figure, 75 percent were professional or work related, while the rest sold for personal or home use.
 About 81.5 percent of PCs shipped had been desktop computers, 16.4 percent laptops and 2.1 percent servers.
 United States had received 38.8 percent (394 million) of the computers shipped, Europe 25 percent and 11.7 percent had gone to Asia-Pacific region, the fastest-growing market as of 2002.
 Almost half of all the households in Western Europe had a personal computer and a computer could be found in 40 percent of homes in United Kingdom, compared with only 13 percent in 1985.
 The third quarter of 2008 marked the first time laptops outsold desktop PCs in the United States.

 As of June 2008, the number of personal computers worldwide in use hit one billion.
 Mature markets like the United States, Western Europe and Japan accounted for 58 percent of the worldwide installed PCs.
 About 180 million PCs (16 percent of the existing installed base) were expected to be replaced and 35 million to be dumped into landfill in 2008.
 The whole installed base grew 12 percent annually.